paulklemm/regression-heatmap-paper/Cover Letter.md

 This cover letter is divided into two parts.
 The first highlights major changes to the paper.
 The second part covers the reviewer feedback with our inline comments to the individual reviews, which are for the most parts pointers to the first part to reduce redundancy.
 We considered all suggestions and corrections from the reviewers, but not all are commented inline below.

-*All changes can be found on the running instance of the Cube under [regressioncube.herokuapp.com](regressioncube.herokuapp.com)*.
+*All changes can be found on the running instance of the Regression Heat Map under [regressionheatmap.herokuapp.com](regressionheatmap.herokuapp.com)*.
-Code changes can be tracked in the GIT repositories [of the R back-end package](https://github.com/paulklemm/regression-cube-r-package/commits) and [the Javascript/HTML5/CSS front-end and Node back-end](https://github.com/paulklemm/regression-cube-prototype/commits).
+Code changes can be tracked in the GIT repositories [of the R back-end package](https://github.com/paulklemm/regression-heatmap-r-package/commits) and [the Javascript/HTML5/CSS front-end and Node back-end](https://github.com/paulklemm/regression-heatmap-prototype/commits).

 Changes
 =======

 New Title
 ---------

+We changed the title of the paper to be more precise.

+1. Change of `Regression Cube` to `3D Regression Heat Map`: [Reviewer 2] noted the potential confusion of the already claimed name `Regression Cube`.
+He or she suggested a good alternative with `Regression Mosaic`.
+Refering to the publication `Friendly, Michael (March 1994).
+"Mosaic Displays for Multi-Way Contingency Tables".
+Journal of the American Statistical Association 89 (425): 190–200.` we conclude, that our visualization is in fact a heat map, not a mosaic plot.
+Hence, we revised the paper accordingly.
+With this revision in mind, we found the name `3D Regression Heat Map` more appropriate, since it describes the method better.
-We changed the title of the paper.
-It now refers to *population study data* instead of *cohort study data* for the following reason. *Cohorts* might imply for some experts with background in epidemiology, that the paper focuses on the analysis of multiple time points, since a cohort defines a population, which is analyzed using multiple acquisition cycles.
+2. Change `cohort study data` to `population study data`: **Cohorts** might imply for some experts with background in epidemiology, that the paper focuses on the analysis of multiple time points, since a cohort defines a population, which is analyzed using multiple acquisition cycles.
+The data sets used in the Case Studies are derived from a single time point.
+Our collaborting epidemiological domain experts concluded, that `population study data` is more precise.

 Regression Metrics
 ------------------